Frank J. Gaziano "The American Dream"

 His entire business career was associated with Anheuser-Busch.
 He joined Anheuser-Busch in March of 1946 as a route salesman with the August A. Busch Co. in Boston, Massachusetts.
 Because of his strong performance as a route salesman, he climbed the executive ladder quite rapidly.
 He was promoted to branch manager in Boston, then branch manager in Westbury, Long Island, New York, and the Bronx and Manhattan branches of Anheuser-Busch.
 In 1952 he was promoted to Assistant Regional Manager responsible for Anheuser-Busch branches and wholesale operations.
 He then became the Division Manager and was assigned to manage the entire New England territory.

 In 1960, Frank resigned from Anheuser-Busch and purchased National Distributors, Inc. in Portland, Maine.
 The company moved to Wallace Avenue in South Portland, Maine in 1980.
 Today the company employs 200 people, operates out of a 150,000 sq. ft., temperature controlled warehouse and has separate sales forces selling beer, wine and non-alcoholic beverages.
-In 2010, the company is celebrating its 50th year in business.
+In 2010, the company celebrated its 50th year in business.
 In May of 1996, Frank was honored for his 50 years in the beer business.

 During his career, he gave back to the community in many ways.
-In 1985, In celebration of the company’s 25th year in business, Frank donated $50,000 toward construction of the bandstand in Deering Oaks.
+In 1985, in celebration of the company’s 25th year in business, Frank donated $50,000 toward construction of the bandstand in Deering Oaks.
 He was very proud of this gift and arranged for the Portland Symphony Orchestra to play and the Budweiser Clydesdales to be there for the dedication.

 In 2000 Frank donated funds to the Portland Police Department to purchase a mobile, high-tech Intoxilyzer further stressing his wise approach to the responsible use of the product he was selling.
 In that same year, Frank offered a reward for the apprehension of the thief who stole $5,000 from the Center For Grieving Children.